martinvonz/jj/docs/technical/concurrency.md

 especially in the context of [co-located repositories](../glossary.md#co-located-repos).
-While the contents of commits should be safe, concurrent modification of a repository from different computers might conceivably lose some branch pointers.
-Note that, unlike in pure Git, losing a branch pointer does not lead to losing commits.
+While the contents of commits should be safe, concurrent modification of a repository from different computers might conceivably lose some bookmark pointers.
+Note that, unlike in pure Git, losing a bookmark pointer does not lead to losing commits.

 ## Operation log